htcondor/htcondor/docs/admin-manual/security.rst

     SEC_CONFIG_ENCRYPTION = REQUIRED

-signifies that any communication that changes a daemon’s configuration must be encrypted.
-If a daemon’s configuration contains
+signifies that any communication that changes a daemon's configuration must be encrypted.
+If a daemon's configuration contains

 ::

     SEC_DEFAULT_ENCRYPTION = REQUIRED

-and does not contain any other security configuration for ENCRYPTION, then this default defines the daemon’s needs for encryption over all access levels.
+and does not contain any other security configuration for ENCRYPTION, then this default defines the daemon's needs for encryption over all access levels.
 Where a specific macro is present, its value takes precedence over any default given.